Background pattern

 Be aware that Verrucutan is flammable before the lacquer film has formed.

-Avoid fire and flames.
+Keep away from fire and flames.

 Children

-Other medications and Verrucutan
+Other medicines and Verrucutan

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machinery
+Driving and using machines

 No special precautions are required.

-Verrucutan containsdimethylsulfoxide and alcohol (ethanol)
+Verrucutancontainsdimethyl sulfoxide and alcohol (ethanol)

-This medication contains 171.5 mg/g of alcohol (ethanol).
+This medicine contains 171.5 mg/g of alcohol (ethanol).

-3. How to Use Verrucutan
+3. How to use Verrucutan

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Dose